Ten Second Review

 As usual with Teslas, you open the car with your smartphone - there's no physical key - but if it's run out of battery, you get a credit card-sized key as well, just in case.
 Inside, differences over the Model 3 saloon are few, the dash and interior of that car carried over almost completely.
 There's a bigger panoramic glass roof - that's the only real difference.
 So, as usual on a Tesla, the fascia is dominated by a huge central infotainment touchscreen of upright portrait format.
 Build quality and material richness might not be quite what you're looking for if you're seeking a premium branded model in this sector but it's quite comparable with a volume maker rival.

 As usual with a Tesla, there are almost no physical buttons in the cabin - almost everything's controlled via the touchscreen, which is sharp to look at and as easy to use as ever.
 The back seat is comfortable for a couple of adults.
-And there's a decently-sized boot, extendable to 1,869-litres in size if you fold the rear seats.
+And there's a decently-sized boot, 854-litres in size if you load up to the roof; extendable to 2,158-litres in size if you fold the rear seats.
 You also get a bit of extra space under the bonnet.

 Market and Model